 To showcase the richness of Tibetan ghost stories and to celebrate Halloween, Trace Foundation invited you to send in your scariest, most hair-raising entries for a Tibetan ghost story competition.
-Learn more about Trace Foundation and their work over at www.trace.org.
+(Update: On October 24, 2018, the Trace Foundation announced that it was winding down its operation.)

 Once upon a time, a young monk and his teacher lived in Sera Monastery.
 One day the teacher told the young monk to buy some meat at Tromsikhang, one of the busiest markets in Lhasa.
 But before the young monk left, his teacher warned him sternly, “Go and buy a few pounds of meat, but take only what the meat seller gives you and don’t ask for more!”